top of page

 Once you have chosen the location, obtain any necessary permits or permissions from the relevant authorities or property owners.
 It's important to plan well in advance to secure the desired location and make any necessary arrangements.

-Creating a Theme for your Trunk or Treat Event
+Theme Ideas for your Church Trunk or Treat Event

 Many churches have become a bit frustrated with their trunk or treat event, because it seems disconnected from their purpose or their main calling: proclaiming the Good News of Jesus to those who have not responded to it.